ipvm-wg/homestar/CONTRIBUTING.md

       problems they may have encountered on similar issues.

  3. **Fork** the repository
-    - A fork creates a copy of the code on your Github, so you can work on it separately from everyone else.
+    - A fork creates a copy of the code on your GitHub, so you can work on it separately from everyone else.
     - You can learn more about forking [here][forking].